Ozark Greenways

 Funding & Donations

 Contributions to the Heritage Trail are gratefully accepted and used to further develop the Trail.
 For more information, visit AfricanAmericanHeritageTrailSGF.org.
-To Donate, mail a check to Community Foundation of the Ozarks Springfield-Greene County African-American Heritage Trail Fund, P.O.
+To Donate, mail a check to the Community Foundation of the Ozarks Springfield-Greene County African-American Heritage Trail Fund, P.O.
 Box 8960, Springfield, MO 65801, or visit CFOzarks.org.

 Trail Organizers

-The organizers of the Springfield-Greene County African-American Heritage trail are a committee of citizens dedicated to sharing the history of the African-American people of Springfield and Greene County.
+The organizers of the Springfield-Greene County African-American Heritage Trail are a committee of citizens dedicated to sharing the history of the African-American people of Springfield and Greene County.
 The committee identifies sites and provides markers honoring locations deeply significant to the story of people of color.
-Sponsors and partners include Bass Pro Shops, City of Springfield, Community Foundation of the Ozarks, Missouri State University, Ozark Greenways, and Springfield-Greene County Park Board.
+Sponsors and partners include Bass Pro Shops, the City of Springfield, Community Foundation of the Ozarks, Missouri State University, Ozark Greenways, and Springfield-Greene County Park Board.
 Organizers include: Lyle Foster – business owner, Wes Pratt – MSU Chief Diversity Officer, Tim Knapp – MSU Sociology professor, Cheryl Clay – NAACP Springfield President, & Cora Scott – Springfield Director of Public Information & Civic Engagement

 Parking & Trail Access